jackcat1818/auto_type/README.md

 # Fushing Auto Type
-input your id and passwd to start typing
+input your id and passwd to start typing <br>
 Just for fun :)